 increase in prices for material and components for manufacturing

 from December 2010 to December 2011.
-Escalating by index point
+Adjusted by index point

 changes has the effect of overestimating the percentage change in